 And if you’re thinking “I’m not a health brand, I’m a doctor” sorry to break it to you but you are a health brand you may not think so but everything you put out into the world forms a part of your brand identity and as such it’s important that your readers, clients, and patients see an authentic picture of who you are and how you can help them.

 And this is where I come in.

-An EXPERT health copywriter can help you transform your business.
+An EXPERT health and alternative health copywriter can help you transform your business.
 But Zia, why have you written “expert” in big shouty letters?
 Because my friend, an inexperienced, low-value health copywriter can do more harm than good and is a waste of time and investment.

 You need to win trust, shout about your expertise, and nurture your audience.
 An experienced health copywriter can help you do all that and more.
 It’s a small investment compared to the gains, and the right copywriter should be plug and play.
 They’ll have the experience to understand how your business is working where you wanted to go and how they can help get you there.

 I’ve helped doctors who want to recruit more patients, CBD brands that want authentic marketing that sings to their customers, natural health practitioners who need their unique approach to come across in their brand voice, and even an incredible woman who’s made a scientific breakthrough and needed my help to announce it to the world.